gemcore/winlib/README.md

 * Console printf
 * Simple SCRIPT language parser/compiler

-For more information on the Mynewt OS, please visit our website [here](https://mynewt.apache.org/).
-If you'd like to get started, visit the [Quick Start Guide](http://mynewt.apache.org/quick-start/).

 # Testing

 In addition to the core classes, there is a simple Windows Console application (winlib.cpp) that